zulip/zulip/docs/dev-remote.md

 ##### Command line editors

-Another way to edit directly on the remote dev server is with a command line text editor on the remote machine.
+Another way to edit directly on the remote development server is with a command line text editor on the remote machine.

 Two editors often available by default on Linux systems are: